solana-labs/solana/book/src/implemented-proposals/repair-service.md

 ## Repair Response Protocol

 When a validator receives a request for a shred `S`, they respond with the shred if they have it.

-The validator also checks `EpochSlots` to see if
-<= `1/3` of the network has marked this slot as completed.
-If so, resubmit
-this shred through its associated turbine path.
+When a validator receives a shred through a repair response, they check `EpochSlots` to see if <= `1/3` of the network has marked this slot as completed.
+If so, they resubmit this shred through its associated turbine path.